-By June 2012, there were more than 52 million internet users (Internetworldstats.com).
+By 2016 there were nearly 56 million internet users (Internetlivestats.com).
+Around 56% of French people are active on social media (We Are Social, 2017).
 Facebook and Skyrock are leading social networks.

 - Le Monde - respected national daily, considered to be France's newspaper of record